COVID-19 pandemic in Sri Lanka: 1 November 2020 – 8 November 2020

 On 1 November 2020, a quarantine curfew was re-imposed in the Western Province, Kurunegala, Ratapura, and Kuliyapitiya.
 On 2 November 2020, a COVID-19-positive man committed suicide.
 Eight Borella police officers tested positive for COVID-19 on 10 November.
-On 3 November 2020, Sri Lanka reported its 22nd COVID-19 death.
-On the same day, the Isurupaya Education head office closed after employees tested positive for COVID-19.
+On 3 November 2020, the Isurupaya Education head office closed after employees tested positive for COVID-19.

 On 4 November, the Sri Lankan Government reported that it spent Rs.
 7.3 billion on COVID-19 relief in October.
 On 5 November 2020, six inmates and one police officer tested positive for COVID-19.
 Five more deaths were reported, bringing the total death toll to 29.
 On 6 November 2020, 75 customs officers were placed under quarantine after 8 tested positive.
 The total number of active COVID-19 infections rose to 12,570.

 On 7 November 2020, seven prisoners from Bogambara Prison tested positive for COVID-19.
-The Health Ministry issued new COVID-19 health guidelines in response to the rapid spread of the second wave.
 On 8 November 2020, 235 police officers in the Western Province tested positive for COVID-19.

 1 January 2021 – present

 On 22 January 2021, Sri Lanka's National Medical Regulatory Authority announced that it approved the Oxford–Astra-Zeneca vaccine.

 In June 2021, it was reported that a lion named Thor that lived in the Dehiwala Zoo since 2012 tested positive for COVID-19.

 As of 8 July 2021, the total number of reported COVID-19 cases had surpassed 268,000, and the death toll had risen to over 3,300.

-On 17 May 2022, Sri Lanka is down to its last day of petrol as it currently faces a budget deficit of $6.8 billion (2.4 trillion Sri Lankan rupees), or 13% of their GDP.
-Ranil Wickremesinghe, the appointed Prime minister said that the country urgently needed $75 million in foreign exchange to pay for essential imports.